DesignMuseumGent/dmg-resolver/readme.md

 This output is written away in a report and send to staff members within the museum for follow-up.

-This way we want to ensure persistent URIs, maintain a healthy upstream, and ensure accesibility to our data.
+This way we want to ensure Persistent Uniform Resource Locators (PURL) to maintain a healthy upstream, and ensure accesibility to our data.

 ### output: